christiangenco/christiangenco.github.io/things.md

 * [CamelBack **Hydration Bladder**](http://amzn.to/2uVWDBE): brand doesn't matter.
 This takes up almost no space or weight when empty, and can carry several times the water of a bottle when full.
 It's also easier to drink from while on the go.
 * [Syncwire **USB Wall Charger** with EU/UK adapters](https://www.amazon.com/Charger-Syncwire-Adapter-Samsung-more-White/dp/B011KPRE1G?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B011KPRE1G): makes getting all my USB stuff charged (power bank, spectacles, drone, phone, iPad) much simpler.
 * [**Eye mask**](https://www.amazon.com/ALASKA-BEAR%C2%AE-Natural-blindfold-super-smooth/dp/B00GSO1D9O?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B00GSO1D9O): sleeping in absolute darkness [ups your melatonin](http://www.webmd.com/sleep-disorders/news/20110119/light-exposure-may-cut-production-of-melatonin), which helps you sleep better.
-* [ridiculous **travel pillow**](https://www.amazon.com/Inflatable-Koncle-Airplane-Ergonomic-Portable/dp/B072QWHTMC?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B072QWHTMC): not perfect, and not justifiable on flights shorter than ~6 hours, but oh baby does it make a difference in the sleep I can get on a plane.
 * [**Epic Meat Bar** emergency snack](https://www.amazon.com/Epic-Bars-Variety-Pack-Flavors/dp/B01FR3YVQI?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01FR3YVQI): can save me from a ~$20 emergency meal (like on a plane).
 Shop around for the best flavor (lamb and buffalo are the best).

 ## <a name="toys"></a>Toys

 * [**Swagtron T5 Hoverboard**](https://swagtron.com/product/swagtron-t5-hoverboard/): received as a Christmas gift from my in-laws.
 My exclusive indoor method of transportation.
 Makes cooking, laundry, and putting away dishes so much more fun.
-* [**TYZEST Fidget Spinner**](https://www.amazon.com/TYZEST-Spinner-Durable-Precision-material/dp/B01NAPTIZQ?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01NAPTIZQ): spins for like five minutes, and feels really satisfying.
-Useful when I need to focus on something else.

 ---

 ## <a name="absent"></a>Notably Absent

-* **A Car**: Everywhere I need to go is accessable by bike or public transportaiton.
-My wife owns a car she uses to commute to work, which I'll borrow maybe once every two weeks to drive home and visit my family, and we'll use for road trips about once every three months.
-If self driving cars make Uber cheaper, we could probably sell it.
+* **A Car**: I own a car but wish I didn't.
+Right now it's only used to drive home about once a month.
 * **A TV**: I'll sporadically use a TV if it happens to be in the place I'm living to watch a movie, but I haven't *watched TV* as an activity since high school.
 Frees up a lot of time to do more interesting things, and there are plenty of ways to watch good TV shows on your computer.
 * **A wallet**: All you really need is a credit card, a driver's license, and some emergency cash, all of which can fit in my iPhone case.
 This practice makes it much harder to lose stuff.
 * **Bread**: wheat probably isn't good for you, and we probably eat it because the agriculture revolution enabled societies that grew and ate grains to support a denser population.
 Individuals lived shorter and less healthy lives, but their society could then support an army that could quash remaining hunter-gatherer nomads (see [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095?SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=0062316095)).